 NOW THEREFORE, in consideration of the mutual promises contained herein, and other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties agree as follows:

 1. In consideration of the payment of $100,000 (the “Option Payment”), ABB hereby grants Enron an option to purchase the Transformers.
-Enron has until the end of business in Houston on May 19, 2000 to exercise this option in order to preserve the shipping dates (“the Outside Exercise Date”).
-If Enron does not exercise the option on or before the Outside Exercise Date (and the date is not extended by agreement), this agreement shall terminate and ABB shall retain the option payment.
+Enron OR ITS DESIGNEE has until the end of business in Houston, TEXAS, on May 19, 2000 to exercise this option in order to preserve the shipping dates (“the Outside Exercise Date”).
+If Enron OR ITS DESIGNEE does not exercise the option on or before the Outside Exercise Date (and the date is not extended by agreement), this agreement shall terminate and ABB shall retain the option payment.
 ABB shall have no further claim against Enron arising out of or relating to this agreement.

-2. The price for each of the Transformers (including the Scope of Work included in Exhibit A) shall be $856,088.
+2. The price for each of the Transformers (including the Scope of Work included in Exhibit A) shall be FIRM AT $856,088.
 (See Exhibit A) The Option Payment shall not be credited against the price of the Transformers.

 3. Exhibit A is attached hereto and fully incorporated into this Agreement.
 In case of a conflict between the body of the Option Agreement and the Exhibits, the body of this Agreement shall take precedence.

-4. If Enron exercises the option but does not identify the specific project destination prior to the end of the production period, then ABB will arrange for storage of the Transformers for up to one year after the successful conclusion of factory testing, so long as the invoices for the Transformers are paid in full and Enron agrees to pay the reasonable storage charges quarterly during the year.
-Following the end of the one year storage period, Enron may sell the Transformers back to ABB, and ABB will be obligated to pay 30% of the final purchase price to Enron.
+4. If Enron OR ITS DESIGNEE exercises the option but does not identify the specific project destination prior to the end of the production period, then ABB will arrange for storage of the Transformers for up to one year after the successful conclusion of factory testing, so long as the invoices for the Transformers are paid in full and Enron OR ITS DESIGNEE agrees to pay the reasonable storage charges quarterly during the year.
+Following the end of the one year storage period, Enron OR ITS DESIGNEE may sell the Transformers back to ABB, and ABB will be obligated to pay 30% of the final purchase price to Enron OR ITS DESIGNEE.
 Payment will be due within thirty days of written notice to ABB of the intent to sell the Transformers back to ABB, and title will revert to ABB at payment.
-Should Enron desire to sell the Transformers prior to end of the one year storage period, ABB is willing to act as broker, subject to further agreement as to terms.
+Should Enron OR ITS DESIGNEE desire to sell the Transformers prior to end of the one year storage period, ABB is willing to act as broker, subject to further agreement as to terms.

 5. This agreement may be assigned by Enron with the consent of ABB, such consent shall not be unreasonably withheld or delayed; provided, however, that Enron may assign this agreement, in whole or in part, without ABB’s consent to (a) Westdeutsche Landesbank Gironzentrale, New York Branch, or any other financial institution with a credit rating equal to or better than Enron’s credit rating for the purposes of financing, (b) an affiliate of Enron (c) Peoples Energy Resources Corp. (“Peoples”) or (d) a special purpose company owned by Enron (or its financing entity) and/or People’s for the purpose of constructing the Calumet project, so long as the entities described in (b), (c) or (d) have a credit rating equal to or better then Enron’s credit rating (or provide a payment guaranty by an entity with such credit rating in a form reasonably satisfactory to ABB) or are approved by ABB, which such approval may not be unreasonably withheld.
+SIGNIFICANT EDITS REQUIRED